scriptituk/xfade-easing/README.md

 #### Getting the expressions

 In this example you can copy the easing expression from file [easings-inline.txt](expr/easings-inline.txt) and the transition expression from [transitions-rgb24-inline.txt](expr/transitions-rgb24-inline.txt).
-They are inline expressions for CLI use.
+Those contain inline expressions for CLI use.

 Alternatively use the [expression generator](#expression-generator-cli-script):
 ```bash